LUMII-Syslab/viziquer-tools-lod24/README.md

 ### Uploading (importing) the schema to ViziQuer Tools

-After you obtained a JSON file with extracted schema, this JSON file has to be imported to ViziQuer Tools.
+Once you have obtained a JSON file with the extracted schema, you need to import this JSON file into ViziQuer Tools.

-Currently, for uploading you have to manually start the importer module from the [Data Shape Server](https://github.com/LUMII-Syslab/data-shape-server).
+Currently, to upload the file, you must manually start the importer module from the [Data Shape Server](https://github.com/LUMII-Syslab/data-shape-server) repository .

 ## (Re)starting from scratch